 Setting a puzzle

 Another way to hook the reader is to raise some unanswered questions, setting them a puzzle.
-A writer might use a question about the environment, or about a character.
-In Graham Greene’s Brighton Rock, the reader is told:
+A writer might deliberately set the reader up to ask questions about the environment, or about a character.
+They might hide some information that will only get revealed later on.

 It is an effective hook because the reader wants to read more to get the answers to all of these questions.